-- establishment, maintenance and operation of the Hungarian National Rural Network; - support for the preparation, evaluation, monitoring and revision of activities under the rural development programme (including audit and on-site inspections, facilitation of the application of environmental protection criteria, elimination of regional imbalances and creating equality of opportunities between men and women): - establishment and operation of the NHRDP Monitoring Committee; - preparation of studies and implementation actions to support the NHRDP; - evaluation of the NHRDP through formal independent mid-term and ex-post evaluations; - ongoing evaluation work throughout the programme; - control activities; - supply of information, informing the public on a continuous basis about available measures, results of the rural development programme, and community contribution.
+- establishment, maintenance and operation of the Hungarian National Rural Network; - support for the preparation, evaluation, monitoring and revision of activities under the rural development programme (including audit and on-site inspections, facilitation of the application of environmental protection criteria, elimination of regional imbalances and creating equality of opportunities between men and women); - establishment and operation of the NHRDP Monitoring Committee; - preparation of studies and implementation actions to support the NHRDP; - evaluation of the NHRDP through formal independent mid-term and ex-post evaluations; - ongoing evaluation work throughout the programme; - control activities: - supply of information, informing the public on a continuous basis about available measures, results of the rural development programme, and community contribution, - facilitating the preparation for the next programming period, ensuring the continuity of the rural development policy.
+The preparatory activities are directly linked to activities of the current rural development programme and those activities are necessary to ensure continuity between both programming periods.

 16.1.
-Description of the preparation, management, monitoring, evaluation, information and control activities of programme assistance financed by technical assistance operation of computer system required for the proper implementation of the Programme.
+Description of the preparation, management, monitoring, evaluation, information and control activities of programme assistance financed by technical assistance